evoluzin342/KT/README.md

 ## Keyword

-- [Stores]- manage business data and state
+- [Store]- manage business data and state
 - [Reducer]- Reducers are the functions that know what to do with a given action and the previous state of your app.
 - [View] - a hierarchical composition of React components
 - [Actions] -events created from user events that triggered on the View